 The system calculates the points achieved by multiplying the achievement percentage by the item points.

-After each section of the rubric (as shown above) you can add Criterion Feedback to support and justify your assessment decision.
+After each section of the rubric (as shown above) Criterion Feedback can be added to support and justify the assessment decision.

 Although the achievement percentage is calculated automatically you can manually override the overall score by changing the overall marks out of 100%.